 - The Order of Time, by Carlo Rovelli.
 A short but insightful book about time in Physics.

 - Understanding Comics: the Invisible Art, by Scott McCloud.
 An indepth and interesting discussion about the evolution, categorization and essence of not only Comics, but also arts in general.

 - Why We Sleep: Unlocking the Power of Sleep and Dreams, by Matthew Walker.
-A detailed book survying latest progress in research about sleep.
-A must-read for everybody, to understand why sufficient sleep is essential for our mental and physical development, and what could go wrong when we do not have enough sleep.
+A detailed survey of latest progress in research about sleep.
+Help to understand why sufficient sleep is essential for our mental and physical development, and what could go wrong when we do not have enough sleep.